 Undergraduate GPA of 3.00 or better

-Acceptable GRE scores (or other approved standardized test as MCAT, LSAT, DAT, PCAT OR MAT).
+Acceptable GRE scores (or another approved standardized test such as MCAT, LSAT, DAT, PCAT OR MAT).
 Scores older than five years are not acceptable and require retaking the GRE.

 Three letters of recommendation from college or university faculty